kobexamoh/headless-mla/README.md

 ## 📄 License

 This project is open source and available under the MIT License.
+Seriously.
+Remix it!
+Use your colours instead of mine!